geops/website/content/blog/oepnv-zukunftskongress-2025/index.en.md

 ---
-title: geOps auf dem ÖPNV-Zukunftskongress 2025
+title: geOps at the Public Transport Future Congress 2025
-summary: Wir freuen uns, unsere Teilnahme am 2. ÖPNV-Zukunftskongress vom 5. bis
-  7. Mai 2025 in Freiburg im Breisgau anzukündigen!
+summary: We are pleased to announce our participation in the 2nd Public Transport Future Congress from May 5 to 7, 2025 in Freiburg im Breisgau!
 author: Uli Müller
-cover: /images/blog/geops-auf-dem-öpnv-zukunftskongress-2025-innovative-lösungen-für-den-öffentlichen-verkehr/aussteller_postingvorlagen_geops.png
+cover: /images/blog/geops-at-the-public-transport-future-congress-2025/aussteller_postingvorlagen_geops.png
 created: 2025-02-27
 slug: oepnv-zukunftskongress-2025
 tags: